 - You are closing old credit accounts that have history and simultaneously opening a new one.
 Credit institutions consider new credit accounts as riskier and that is why they lower your credit score.

 However, in the long run, by improving your repayment behavior your credit score will bounce back and even increase.
-If you repay the full amount you ought to and you do it on time you are on the right track.
+If you are paying your installment in full and you consistently do it on time, you are on the right track.

 Ensure you don’t return to old spending habits.
-Your credit cards cleared balance may trick you into spending more but don’t do that.
+Your credit cards’ cleared balances may trick you into spending more but don’t do that.
 Remember why you consolidated your debt in the first place.

-On the opposite side, if you have a flawless credit history and behavior you should think carefully before consolidating your debt.
+On the opposite side, if you have a flawless credit history you should think carefully before consolidating your debt.

-There is a high chance your credit score will drop significantly and remain there for a long period of time.
-That is because you are closing multiple credit accounts with great history and opening a new one.
+There is a high chance your credit score will drop significantly and remain there for a certain period of time.

 Debt Consolidation Pros